48 Hours in Bangkok

 Markets in Silom

-We walked through the side streets around the Patpong and Silom Night Markets at took in the atmosphere.
+We walked through the side streets around the Patpong and Silom Night Markets and took in the atmosphere.

 Food vendors prep lunch at the Patpong Night Market in Silom, Bangkok